Boarding schools in China: Rural boarding schools

-Background
+History

-Originally day schools and teaching points, very small education centers, served the educational needs of rural areas at the primary level.
-The teaching points, each staffed by one or two teachers, covered grades 1–3.
-Therefore, boarding schools at the primary level were uncommon in rural China.
+Day schools and small "teaching points" originally served the educational needs of rural areas at the primary level.
+Each teaching point, staffed by one or two teachers, covered grades 1–3, and primary-level boarding schools were uncommon in rural China.

-The One Child Policy and migration into urban areas had caused a decline in the number of children in rural areas, and the educational quality between rural and urban areas varied significantly.
-The Chinese central government, as part of the 2001 Decision of the State Council on Basic Education Reform and Development, established a school merging program to consolidate primary-level village education.
-Beginning in 2000 many village schools have closed, and students were redirected to boarding schools.
-From 2000 to 2015, several thousand boarding schools opened, replacing about 240,000 village schools that had closed during the same period; this meant about 75% of China's village primary schools closed.
-The central government of China argued that replacing the village schools with boarding schools would allow resources to be used more effectively and increase the quality of the schools in the regions.
-Zhenzhou Zhao (趙振洲 (Zhào Zhènzhōu)), author of the 2011 research article "A matter of money?
-Policy analysis of rural boarding schools in China," stated that the real reason many village schools closed was because the central government had passed taxation reforms that limited the amount of revenues received by local governments; therefore the closures of the village schools and redirections of the children were done to improve the financial situations of the local governments, which were still responsible for the education of the children in their areas.
+The one-child policy and rural-to-urban migration reduced the number of children in rural areas, and educational quality between rural and urban areas diverged.
+As part of the 2001 Decision of the State Council on Basic Education Reform and Development, the central government established a school-merging program to consolidate primary-level village education.
+Beginning in 2000, several thousand boarding schools opened, replacing about 240,000 village schools that closed during 2000–2015, amounting to about 75% of China's village primary schools.
+The central government argued that replacing village schools with boarding schools would allow more efficient use of resources and improve school quality.
+Zhenzhou Zhao (赵振洲 (Zhào Zhènzhōu)), author of a 2011 research article on rural boarding schools, argued that the closures were primarily driven by tax reforms that reduced the revenues of local governments still responsible for funding education.

-In 2007 53.6% of secondary students in rural areas in western China boarded at school, and 11.6% of primary students in the same areas boarded.
-In ethnic minority provinces such as Guangxi, Tibet, and Yunnan the general percentage of secondary boarders is over 70%, while the percentage of primary boarders was over 20%.
+In 2007, 53.6% of rural secondary students in western China boarded, as did 11.6% of primary students in the same regions.
+In ethnic-minority provinces such as Guangxi, Tibet, and Yunnan, secondary boarding rates exceeded 70%, and primary boarding rates exceeded 20%.

-In 2013 some regions had a shortage of managers of dormitories for rural primary schools.
-The Stanford University Freeman Spogli Institute for International Studies Rural Education Action Program (REAP) sought to recruit dorm managers.
+In 2013 some regions reported a shortage of dormitory managers for rural primary schools.
+The Rural Education Action Program (REAP), based at Stanford University's Freeman Spogli Institute for International Studies, sought to recruit dormitory managers.

 Research

-For her 2011 research article Zhenzhou Zhao conducted interviews in boarding schools in Guangxi and Qinghai, collecting over 2,500 student questionnaires, 95 student interviews, 325 teacher questionnaires, 63 teacher interviews, and over 100 parent questionnaires; the data came from a total of 21 schools.
-Zhenzhou Zhao concluded "children's interests are ignored and their rights overlooked in educational policy formulation and enactment" and that the schools "fail to provide a safe, healthy environment or protect and enable students' human rights".
+Zhenzhou Zhao's 2011 study, drawing on surveys and interviews at 21 schools in Guangxi and Qinghai, concluded that "children's interests are ignored and their rights overlooked in educational policy formulation and enactment" and that the schools "fail to provide a safe, healthy environment or protect and enable students' human rights".